toashby/ASEImageLab/README.md

 git push origin master
 ```

-Are the commands we use to update the repo
+Are the commands we use to update the repo.